omarraygoza/GAS-ObjectDB/README.md

 # GAS-ObjectDB
-Return the values from Google sheet into an Object array as a Databse of Array into an object
+Return the values from Google sheet into an Object array as a Database of Array into an object

 ## Links